-Roland Lawar - sculptures
+Roland Lawar - sculptures from wood and metal

 Roland’s sculptures are conceived as 'seen' by him, as shapes, textures and colours and the arrangements of these elements in a three-dimensional form.